sslokesh1405/shareNgo/README.md

 1. Clone or download the repository
 2. Open `authentication.html` in your browser
 3. Sign up or log in
-4. Start using the app
+4. Start using the application

 ✔ No installation required